Neurogenic Bladder - A Clear Overview for HCP's & Patients

 What is Neurogenic Bladder?

-This bladder dysfunction occurs in two ways.
-Either the bladder becomes overactive (often called spastic bladder) and squeezes even when it isn’t full.
-Or it become underactive (also known as a flaccid bladder) and won’t release urine at the right time.
+This bladder dysfunction occurs in two ways: either the bladder becomes overactive and squeezes even when it isn’t full or it become underactive and won’t release urine at the right time.

-Patients with an overactive bladder often feel the urge to urinate when they don’t really need to.
+Patients with an overactive bladder, also known as a spastic bladder, often feel the urge to urinate when they don’t really need to.
 They may also urinate more frequently than people with healthy bladders.
 In addition, an overactive bladder can also cause muscles to weaken, resulting in incontinence.

-Patients with an underactive bladder won’t release urine even when their bladder is full.
+Patients with an underactive bladder, also known as a flaccid bladder, won’t release urine even when their bladder is full.
 Some patients experience both an overactive and underactive bladder.

 If left untreated, a this can cause a number of other issues, including: